Skip to main content

 AcceptedThe user agreed to the recurring payments.

 DeclinedThe user rejected the request.
+This is a final state.

 CanceledThe company canceled the consent.
+This is a final state.

 RevokedThe user withdrew a previously accepted consent.
+This is a final state.

 Only payers with Accepted consent generate payment requests.
 If a payer declines or revokes consent, no further payments are created for them.

+When you create a consent record, SynchPay sends the payer a notification prompting them to accept or decline.
 You can identify a payer by either their SynchPay profile ID (for registered users) or their phone number (for users not yet registered).

 Creating a payment plan